-The Computer Lab at the Asia Institute has been established specifically for the use of graduate students of the Institute, and in particular for its graduate research students.
-It is located on level 2 of the Sidney Myer Asia Centre.
-Those who are not graduate students of the Institute are not permitted to use these facilities and will be asked to leave.
-Students experiencing difficulties with the computers should contact Student IT and eLearning support for assistance online or call +61 3 8344 0888.
+Students experiencing difficulties with the computers in these rooms should contact Student IT and eLearning support for assistance online or call +61 3 8344 0888.
 Full details of printing issues, including toner replacement, should be directed to the AI Administration Officer who will lodge a request with IT.

 University guidelines on the use of computers can be found on the Student IT and eLearning support Uni Guidelines web page.
-University regulations governing misuse of computers can be found on the Regulation 8.3.R2 ‐ Computing and network facilities rules (115kb pdf)
+University regulations governing misuse of computers can be found on the Provision and Acceptable Use of IT Policy (MPF1314) web page.